Biarca/patrol-k8s-marketplace/README.md

 - **PATROL_STATS_TIME**=<#Frequency in minutes for updating Biarca Patrol statictics in Patrol Dashboard.
 PLEASE NOTE THAT THE VALUE SHOULD BE ABOVE 15.
 Example:- 15>

 ### 3.4 Creating Patrol Specific GCP Resources
-Navigate to the path `<Path to patrol-installer>/patrol-k8s-marketplace/terraform` and execute the below command to install the required GCP resources in the installer project.
+Navigate to the path `<Path to patrol-installer>/patrol-k8s-marketplace/terraform` a nd execute the below command to install the required GCP resources in the installer project.
 ````
 $ bash installer.sh
 ````